 Doctor of Judicial Science

-Admission to the S.J.D. program will not be granted unless a tenured member of the faculty of the College of Law is available and interested to serve as the chair of the student’s dissertation committee (the "S.J.D. chair").
+Admission to the S.J.D. program is granted only when a tenured member of the College of Law faculty is available and interested to serve as the chair of the student’s dissertation committee (the "S.J.D. chair").
 The S.J.D. chair and other members of the dissertation committee supervise and evaluate the student’s research and writing on the dissertation topic.
 S.J.D. candidates are responsible for maintaining contact with the S.J.D. chair and other members of the dissertation committee throughout the S.J.D. program with respect to the progress of their work.

-(1) The Year of Residency at the College: The S.J.D. student must spend at least one academic year (two semesters) in residence at the College of Law in the S.J.D. program (that is, one year after completing the LL.M. degree and being admitted to the S.J.D. program).
+S.J.D. students must spend at least one academic year (two semesters) in residence at the College of Law in the S.J.D. program (that is, one year after completing the LL.M. degree and being admitted to the S.J.D. program).
 During that year, the S.J.D. student must enroll in the S.J.D. tutorial to conduct research and writing under the supervision of his or her dissertation or S.J.D. committee for the purpose of formulating a detailed dissertation proposal and beginning research and writing on some portions of the proposed dissertation.
 Students admitted to the S.J.D. program without an LL.M. may be required to take one or two seminars requiring research papers or an equivalent number of independent research and writing credits during the year of residency in the S.J.D. program, as well, on topics specified by the student’s S.J.D. committee.

-Once students have completed one academic year in residency at Iowa in the S.J.D. program and have been admitted to S.J.D. candidacy, they are free to complete the dissertation wherever they wish but they must continue to register each spring and fall semester as an S.J.D. candidate in the College and must continue to coordinate with their S.J.D. committee.
+Once students have completed one academic year in residence at Iowa in the S.J.D. program and have been admitted to S.J.D. candidacy, they are free to complete the dissertation wherever they wish, but they must continue to register each spring and fall semester as an S.J.D. candidate in the College of Law and must continue to coordinate with their S.J.D. committee.

-(3) Presentation of Dissertation Work: Each S.J.D. student is required to make at least one substantive presentation of his or her dissertation work at a meeting of the S.J.D. tutorial, a specially constituted group of faculty, or a public meeting, as arranged with the student’s S.J.D. committee.
-That committee may specify that the presentation shall be of the entire dissertation or selected portions of it.
-The presentation will be arranged in consultation with the student’s S.J.D. committee, normally to take place toward the end of the student’s year of residency in the College.
+Each S.J.D. student is required to make at least one substantive presentation of his or her dissertation work at a meeting of the S.J.D. tutorial, a specially constituted group of faculty, or at a public meeting, as arranged with the student’s S.J.D. committee.
+That committee may specify that the student will present the entire dissertation or selected portions of it.
+The presentation is arranged in consultation with the student’s S.J.D. committee and normally takes place toward the end of the student’s year of residency at the College of Law.

-(4) Completion of the Dissertation: Within five calendar years from the date of admission to S.J.D. candidacy, the student must complete the dissertation and have it approved by his or her S.J.D. committee.
-In order to approve, the Committee must determine that the dissertation is of publishable quality.
-If the committee believes that the work needs revisions or additions in order to bring it up to the requisite level of quality, the committee may give the student an extension of time and the student must meet the deadlines set by the committee for the revisions.
+Within five calendar years from the date of admission to S.J.D. candidacy, the student must complete the dissertation and have it approved by his or her S.J.D. committee.
+In order to approve the dissertation, the committee must determine that it is of publishable quality.
+If the committee believes that the dissertation needs revisions or additions in order to bring it up to the requisite level of quality, the committee may give the student an extension, and the student must meet the deadlines set by the committee for the revisions.

-(5) Oral Defense of the Dissertation: Before the student’s S.J.D. committee decides whether to approve the student’s completed dissertation for award of the S.J.D. degree, the student must successfully defend the dissertation in an oral examination conducted by the student’s S.J.D. committee.Back To Top
+Before the student’s S.J.D. committee decides whether to approve the student’s completed dissertation as required for the S.J.D. degree, the student must successfully defend the dissertation in an oral examination conducted by the student’s S.J.D. committee.Back To Top

 Order of the Coif